makrai/notes/martin21-predict-quality-NeuN-wo-train-test.md

   * The GPT models we analyze are deployed with the HuggingFace PyTorch library
 * We examine the performance of the four quality metrics (Log Frobenius norm, Log Spectral norm, Weighted Alpha, and Log α-Norm) for the OpenAI GPT and GPT2 pretrained models.
-See Table 2 for a summ of results
+Table 2: a summary of results
-  * Comparing trends between GPT2-medium to GPT2-large to GPT2-xl, observe that
+  * Comparing trends between GPT2-medium to GPT2-large to GPT2-xl,
     (with one minor exception involving the log Frobenius norm metric) all four metrics decrease as one goes from medium to large to xl
   * ie the larger models indeed look better than the smaller models, as expectd